C2SM-RCM/CCLM2CMOR/README.rst

 in which the variable is located in the model output.
 For variables on several pressure levels the function *timeseriesp* is used.
-The pressure levels *PLEVS* on which the variable is extracted into separate files can be specified right before the function.
-Otherwise the value from the settings file is taken.
-To create *timeseries.sh* you can use the Python script *write_vars.py*.
-This script reads in the *CORDEX_CMOR_CCLM_variables_table.csv* to obtain the required variables (and levels) and the CCLM file which which contains the information on the output streams (e.g. *INPUT_IO.1949*) and creates the file *timeseries.sh*.
+The pressure levels *PLEVS* on which the variable is extracted into separate files can be specified right before the function as you will see in the example file of this package.
+To create *timeseries.sh* you can use the Python script
+*write_vars.py*.
+This script reads in the *CORDEX_CMOR_CCLM_variables_table.csv* to obtain the required variables (and levels) and the CCLM file which contains the information on the output streams (e.g. *INPUT_IO.1949* in this package) and creates the file *timeseries.sh*.
 Specify the paths to the input files in *write_vars.py*.